 I used a technique developed by Laura Lewis Mantell, an American doctor and coach, called the “two selves technique.”
 I began by asking my client about the importance of finishing this piece of work and she was able to rattle off why the work is important and how it will benefit others.
 Next, I asked her about this “other self;” the one with a penchant for procrastination.
 Specifically, I asked her what that self’s agenda is.
 My client had never really considered that the procrastination might have a purpose.

 After reflecting, she admitted that this “other self” was just saying “Hey!
 I am really tired.
 This work has been going on a long time and is taking a lot out of me.”
 When framed that way, it seems strange, if not a little harsh, to think about “overcoming this unproductive tendency.”
 My client’s worldview shifted then.
 She came to see the procrastination as a signal and as an opportunity for self-care.
 As a result, her mood lightened, her motivation grew, and she relaxed.
 At its heart, this intervention embodies my personal truth: you should be your own ally, not your own enemy.

 You don’t have to agree with me.
 You may be invested in overcoming your gremlins, your temptations, and your weaknesses.
 If so, I would hold out to you this simple idea upon which to reflect: you are trying to overcome yourself.
 As an alternative consideration, I offer you this last reflection: what if, instead, you supported yourself?

 Dr. Robert Biswas-Diener, a leading authority and major pioneering voice in the field of coaching, is a published researcher and a practicing ICF certified coach.
-Robert will be coming to Melbourne in July, to run a one-off ‘Building Coaching Skills’ course, where he will introduce you to a fresh approach to coaching, presented in his inimitable and engaging style!
+Robert will be presenting an online ‘Building Coaching Skills’ course, where he will introduce you to a fresh approach to coaching, presented in his inimitable and engaging style!
 Click here to learn more.